herraa1/JFF-TMSHAT/README.md

 ### JFF-TMSHAT-Hat-TMSRGBv2

-This TMSHAT provides RGB output via a DIN8 connector compatible with Panasonic MSX2+ machines when using a TMS9928A or TMS9929A VDP.
+This TMSHAT provides RGB output via a DIN8 connector compatible with audio/video cables for Panasonic MSX2+ machines when using a TMS9928A or TMS9929A VDP.

 It requires a [TMS-RGB v2 module](https://tms-rgb.com/) by [Nicholas Piegdon](https://twitter.com/npiegdon).